-Just last week, in Skyrise Construction Group, LLC v.
-Annex Construction, LLC, a federal appeals court affirmed summary judgment for a general contractor against a subcontractor in a case where each party had signed the other’s form.
+Just last week, in Skyrise Construction Group, Inc. v.
+Annex Construction, LLC, 956 F.3d 950 (7th Cir.
+2020), a federal appeals court affirmed summary judgment for a general contractor against a subcontractor in a case where each party had signed the other’s form.
 The general contractor Annex requested bids to frame a multi-unit housing project in Wisconsin, and Skyrise submitted a bid to supply the rough framing carpentry labor.
 Annex sent back a Letter of Intent expressing its intention to “enter into a contract with Skyrise” for the work, and informing Skyrise that Annex would “work on getting you contract documents in the near future.”
 Skyrise immediately blocked off the project duration on its calendar and stopped pursuing other work for that period.

 A few weeks later Annex sent Skyrise a six-page “Agreement Between Contractor and Subcontractor,” containing the general parameters of the agreement, along with a fourteen-page Exhibit A labeled “Subcontract General Conditions” detailing subjects such as timing, payment terms, insurance, modifications, and dispute resolution.
 Skyrise dragged its feet in responding, and ultimately requested that Annex sign Skyrise’s own proposal while Skyrise reviewed the contract documents.
 Annex did so, writing on the face of the document “Contract exhibit A.” Eventually Skyrise signed and returned the Proposed Contract, marked with some handwritten edits to the payment terms.
 Annex never signed that revised version.

 Ultimately Annex decided to go with a different sub.
 Annex’s lawyer sent Skyrise a letter advising that Annex “will not be accepting and countersigning the Agreement as marked-up by Subcontractor and is therefore null and void.”
+956 F.3d at 955.
 Skyrise sued, asserting that a contract was formed either when Annex signed Skyrise’s original framing proposal, or when Skyrise signed and returned Annex’s proposed contract.

 Skyrise demonstrates that getting a signature on a form in the hope of locking in a contract before all material terms have been agreed upon may be wasted ink.
 If both parties are not on the same page on all of the essential terms of the deal, signing other pages won’t help.